Find Affordable College Courses

 Graduate Certificates in Engineering Physics

 A graduate certificate in engineering physics is offered at 5 colleges in the United States.
-In recent years, the majority of the students getting degrees in this area were male, and 16 were from an underrepresented racial-ethnic group.
-Also, 1.8% of engineering physics graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were men, and 20% were students from an underrepresented racial-ethnic group.
+Also, 4.6% of engineering physics graduates were international students.

 Education Levels of Engineering Physics Majors

-In 2020-2021, 109 graduate certificates were awarded to engineering physics majors.
+During the most recent year for which data is available, 87 people earned their graduate certificate in engineering physics.
 This makes it the 111th most popular graduate certificate program in the country.

 The following table shows the number of diplomas awarded in engineering physics at each degree level.